Bioactive Aldehydes

 1. Introduction

 Oxidized fatty acids are produced naturally in all living tissues as part of the normal metabolism of cells, and this is the subject of many of the documents in this section of the web site.
 In addition, during conditions of oxidative stress and redox imbalance like inflammation or environmental toxicity, fatty acids are attacked by reactive oxygen species (ROS), such as the superoxide anion (O2•-), hydroxyl radical (OH), nitric oxide (NO) and peroxyl radical (LOO), generated in cells by the action of enzymes that include NADPH oxidases, xanthine oxidase and the mitochondrial electron-transport chain, while exposure to external factors (e.g., xenobiotics, UV light, pollutants) is relevant.
-Although some of these ROS have beneficial functions, an imbalance can have consequences that are harmful.
+Although some of these ROS can be beneficial, an imbalance can have consequences that are harmful.

 Unsaturated fatty acids in tissues of animals and plants are vulnerable to many types of oxidation by these ROS via non-enzymatic mechanisms (i.e., autoxidation) to add to those formed enzymatically.
 This leads to the formation initially of many different hydroperoxides, the primary peroxidation products, which can react further to produce innumerable secondary oxygenated metabolites, often with reactive electrophilic carbonyl groups.
 Formula of 4-hydroxy-trans-2-nonenal Lipoxidation is a term used to describe non-enzymatic reactions of electrophilic carbonyl species produced during the oxidation of lipids with proteins and other macromolecules such as DNA that lead to a loss of functionality.